 Montezuma National Wildlife Refuge Visitor Center

-Shortly after you enter the refuge off US-20 in Seneca Falls, you’ll find a seasonal Visitor Center with brochures, restrooms and a gift shop.
-Take advantage of this space to view nature, take a walk on the Seneca Trail or to the observation tower, and learn about the area.
+Shortly after you enter the refuge off US-20 in Seneca Falls, you’ll find a seasonal Visitor Center with brochures, restrooms, and a gift shop.
+Take advantage of this space to view nature, walk on the Seneca Trail or the observation tower, and learn about the area.

 Observation Tower and Viewing Platform